Gaudeamus Festival 2025

 Kanyva Van Grangelen opens Perforator with disarming honesty.
 She speaks directly, recounting fragments of her own past with a clarity that feels both intimate and theatrical.
 This first part is narrative and raw, pulling the audience into her world before any sound is made.
 Then the shift arrives: a performance that layers music with fabrics stretched across a three-piece structure in the background.
 The textiles become more than stage design; they interact with the sound, reflecting the weight of her words in physical form.
 Perforator is confession, composition, and constructed space held together by her singular presence.

-Words by Donald Gjoka
+Photography and words by Donald Gjoka

 What to read next